AdobeDocs/commerce-php/src/pages/developer/components/indexing/optimization.md

 ### EAV indexer optimization

 The Product EAV indexer reorganizes the EAV product structure to a flat structure.
-As of Magento 2.3, under certain circumstances, you can disable this indexer to improve performance.
-(Its indexation takes about 5 minutes on a large Magento 2 Commerce performance profile.)
+As of Adobe Commerce and Magento Open Source 2.3, under certain circumstances, you can disable this indexer to improve performance.
+(Its indexation takes about 5 minutes on a large Commerce performance profile.)

 You cannot disable the Product EAV indexer if you have installed any 3rd-party extensions that rely on the Product EAV indexer.